Lumi-supercomputer/LUMI-SoftwareStack/easybuild/easyconfigs/g/gettext/README.md

     These repositories provide an in-between version that uses a libxml2 produced with EasyBuild rather than the internal one used in the ``-minimal`` configuration and hence also uses zlib.

+### gettext 0.22.4 from 23.12 on

+  * Started from the configirations for 0.21.1

+      * Changed the minimal version to one without even ncurses as it looks like libreadline is then also needed.

+  * But added license information to the installation.